traverstefan/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
 ## Introduction
-This repository is for all HTML- and CSS-related coursework for the Tech Academy.
+This repository is for my projects in the Tech Academy's HTML & CSS Course, which is part of the curriculum for the Cybersecurity Course.
+Included below are several key projects that incorporate much of what has been learned so far.
+While I've gotten a lot out of all of the courses taught so far, this one stands out as a favorite!

 ## Projects
 [Space Station Project:](https://github.com/traverstefan/HTML-and-CSS-Projects/tree/main/Basic_HTML_and_CSS/Academy%20Cinemas%20Project) This project incorporates         HTML and CSS to create a website for a space travel agency.